dsathyakumar/a11y-auditor/README.md

 ```
 In the above example, for the `#sampleId1`, rules `AX_22` and `AX_33` are skipped.
+And, `AA` compliance is only tested for.
+For all objects corresponding to `img` selector, the `imageWithoutAltText` is skipped.

 **Note :** If there is no HTML partial object or selector passed, it will perform the audit for the whole document, under the assumption that `a11y-auditor.min.js` is included inside an HTML document.